phook/BNFT/README.md

 Transformations
 ---------------
 The “->” operator signified a transformation.
 It can be used to replace with, swap identifiers and control indentation.
-On the right side of the “->” operator you can write literals, nonterminals and the indent processing keywords #indent and #block, and the uridecoding #decodeuri
+On the right side of the “->” operator you can write literals, nonterminals and the indent processing keywords #indent and #block, and the urien/decoding #encodeuri and #decodeuri

 ```
 String = “Hello” person -> “Goodbye “ person “ and have a nice day”